JonasSchwenke/css/_posts/2020-09-15-webscraping-text-from-images.markdown

 Depending on the images you have to work with, other preprocessing steps might be necessary.
 To move further into that topic, I recommend this article:

 - [OCR with Python, OpenCV and PyTesseract](https://medium.com/@jaafarbenabderrazak.info/ocr-with-tesseract-opencv-and-python-d2c4ec097866)

+Please let me know about any errors or improvements in the comment section below!